 - Cost saving and budgeting - the price of a trip when organised as a package is generally less as travel agencies bulk buy their package deals and therefore can sell the tours at a lower and more competitive rate.
 This is an instant cost saving benefit for the consumer, as the discount travel agencies receive is generally passed on to the consumer.
 Also, as the tour often includes all meals or trips for example, this reduces any uncertainty about the additional costs and allows the consumer to budget properly for costs associated with their travel.
 For example, if airport pick-ups or taxi transfers are pre-booked and paid for beforehand there is no potentially expensive surprise when travelling to the accommodation on arrival at the destination.

-- Responsibility is on the operator - the lack of responsibility on the traveller is an advantage.
-If something goes wrong, e.g. a flight is delayed, resulting in the traveller missing a connecting flight, it is not the traveller’s responsibility to arrange a new ticket.
+- Responsibility is on the operator - the lack of responsibility on the traveler is an advantage.
+If something goes wrong, e.g. a flight is delayed, resulting in the traveler missing a connecting flight, it is not the traveler’s responsibility to arrange a new ticket.
 The responsibility lies with the airline or tour operator.
-In a certain respect, travellers can relax knowing if something goes wrong, someone else is there to solve the problem.
+In a certain respect, travelers can relax knowing if something goes wrong, someone else is there to solve the problem.

 - Convenience and time-saving - this is definitely the most convenient way to arranging a vacation or tour.
 The travel agency deals with all the arrangements relating to airlines, hotels, transfers directly through the tour provider.
 This saves the consumer the effort and the time of contacting each company/service individually.